malvikasharan/Software_carpentry_EMBL/python_session-2.md

     print("Nice weather!")
 ```

-If we change the value of temperature to 20, the if-statement becomes false and Python does not further read the codes that belong the if-statement
+If we change the value of temperature to 20, the if statement becomes false and Python does not further read the codes that belong the if statement
 ```
 temperature = 20
 if temperature > 25:
     print("Nice weather!")
 ```

-###if/else-statements
+###if/else statements

-The `else-statement` allows Python to read and execute another block of code id the if-statement is false
+The `else` statement allows Python to read and execute another block of code id the if statement is false

 ```
 temperature = 20